 A: Anne just chose Avery #5167 or 8167 which is the return address label size and can be affixed onto the tabs that come with the hanging file folders.

-Q: Do I upload files to Google Docs with or without a folder structure?
+Q: Do I upload files to Google Drive with or without a folder structure?

-A: Anne recommends structuring your Google Docs to be consistent with how you structure your digital files on your computer.
+A: Anne recommends structuring your Google Drive to be consistent with how you structure your digital files on your computer.

-Q: Did Google Docs implement the drag and drop upload?
+Q: Did Google Drive implement the drag and drop upload?